Smile-SA/sphinx-versions/docs/tutorial.rst

 The command should have worked and your docs should be available in `docs/_build/html/index.html` with a "Versions" section in the sidebar.

+.. note:: You can add a `-P pdf-file-name.pdf` option to also generate a pdf of all versions of your documentation